Issues after Canvas Update - Help & Support / Codex

 Right now the slides and everything are working, and all the right HTML is being produced, but the images themselves aren't being requested correctly.
 It looks like what's happening is for some reason the theme is trying to use the TimThumb script that used to be included with the Woo Framework to get the thumbnail, but in the most recent version of the framework the thumb.php file is empty, so it isn't able to pull anything in.
 Canvas is supposed some native functions now, but that ends up being dependent on some options that hopefully the fix above can get straight.
 I noticed that on my local install, the src for the images doesn't include the reference to the TimThumb script, which makes me think this is some kind of issue with the settings, even if it isn't the one above.
 Let me know if you try that and it still doesn't work and I can keep looking.

-#7 Updated by scott voth over 4 years ago
+#7 Updated by scott voth about 6 years ago

 Hi Dan - I tried the fix you suggested - and that did seem to work.
 Then I started refreshing cache on all browsers (I swear I tried this before :) ) and things are looking much better - navigation is back, sidebar is back - the only thing I notice now that is screwed up is the business slider.
 I could play around with this myself, or if you want to - that's cool - I don't know how important it is since we were talking about getting rid of it at the last meeting.